 This course was created and produced by William Lidwell.
 We're honored to host this training in our library.

-- [Voiceover] If you have ever researched logo design, taken a course on it, or perhaps you have experience in designing logos yourself.
-You've no doubt run across guidelines like, keep it simple, make it timeless and it needs to work in black and white.
-But what you usually don't run across is the whys behind these guidelines.

-That is, the evidence that makes them so.
+- [Voiceover] If you have ever researched logo design, taken a course on it, or perhaps you have experience in designing logos yourself, you've no doubt run across guidelines like, "keep it simple," "make it timeless," and "it needs to work in black and white."
+But what you usually don't run across is the whys behind these guidelines, that is, the evidence that makes them so.
 And understanding the evidence is important because such guidelines are not only often oversimple, they're often just plain wrong.

 For example, why is a simple logo better than a more complex logo?
 Well, it turns out, it isn't always better.
-There are many cases when complex logos out perform simpler ones.
+There are many cases when complex logos outperformed simpler ones.
 Why is trying to make a logo timeless a good thing?
 You may be surprised to learn that it usually isn't.
-A timely relevant logo will typically out perform more timeless designs and then it can always be changed over time as needed.
+A timely, relevant logo will typically outperform more timeless designs, and then it can always be changed over time as needed.
 Why do logos need to work in black and white?
-The short answer, they don't, not anymore.
-There was a time when limitations in printing made this an important consideration.
-But today, it is largely an artificial constraint.
-The point is that when we blindly follow rules without asking and understanding the whys, we never really get what's going on.
+The short answer: they don't.

+Not anymore.
+There was a time when limitations in printing made this an important consideration, but today, it is largely an artificial constraint.
+The point is that when we blindly follow rules, without asking and understanding the whys, we never really get what's going on.
 That's why understanding the science of logo design is so powerful.
 It allows us to focus on what's important, to make better decisions, and to design based on evidence versus convention and hearsay.

+Four: Memory.
 An effective logo is easily recognized and recalled.
-If people can't recognize or recall your logo then any benefits will be short-lived indeed.
-I call this, the ARMM Model.
+If people can't recognize or recall your logo, then any benefits will be short-lived, indeed.
+I call this the ARMM Model.
 ARMM is an acronym to help you remember these four cognitive events in their proper order.
-A for attention, R for response, M for meaning and another M for memory.
+A for Attention, R for Response, M for Meaning, and another M for Memory.

 You can get everything else right about a logo design.
 You can make it pretty, simple, timeless, and scalable.
-But if it doesnt get high marks across the ARMM categories, it wont be effective.
+But if it doesn't get high marks across the ARMM categories, it won't be effective.
 Period.
 Correspondingly, how high a logo design scores across the ARMM categories gives you a good way to predict its effectiveness.
 So you can forget everything you've learned about what makes logos successful.
 All you need to know is ARMM.
-The rest is just details.